takashibinns/tableau-angularjs-sample/README.md

 # Install the application dependencies
 npm install
 ```
 This web app also requires some configuration via environment variables.
-Create a new file named **.env** within the tableau-embed-api directory, and make sure it looks like this:
+Create a new file named **.env** within the _tableau-embed-angular_ directory, and make sure it looks like this:
 ```
 PORT=8080
 TABLEAU_URL=<url-for-your-tableau-server-or-tableau-online>